A, B, C, .... X, Y, Z

 Barberry - Berberidi vulgaris

-The barberry (Berberis vulgaris) is a shrub belonging to the barberry family (Berberidaceae) and native to Eurasia.
+The barberry (Berberis vulgaris) is a deciduous shrub belonging to the barberry family (Berberidaceae).
+The plant is native to large parts of Eurasia and prefers relatively dry, often calcareous soils, such as along forest edges and in thickets.

 €2.00